 Glovers needles are a special type of needle that is used for stitching seed beads to leather, suede, or other thick fabrics.
 They are sharper than other beadwork needles and have a triangle-shaped pointed tip that easily penetrates leather.
 Glovers needles come in a variety of sizes similar to English beading needles.

-If you are working with a thread like Fireline, Wildfire or Nymo, flatten the thread end before trying to thread the needle.
+If you are working with a thread like Fireline, Wildfire or Nymo, flatten the thread ends before trying to thread the needle.
 Do this by running the end through my front teeth, but you can also use a jewelry making plier.

 Bring the needle to the thread end.
-This is the opposite of how we think about doing it - but it really works much better.
+This is the opposite of how we think about doing it - but it works better.
 Instead of pushing the thread through the needle, try bringing the eye of the needle to the thread.